dhis2/training-docs/content/analytic_tools/tg_maps.md

 ![](Images/maps/image76.png)

-**Update your layer.
+**Update your layer**.
 You should see new data being displayed!
-Save the map before proceeding.**
+Save the map before proceeding.

-### End Part 2.2 - Perform Exercise
+#### End Part 2.2 - Perform Exercise

-## Part 2.3 - Add in a Second Thematic Layer to the map you just saved.
+### Part 2.3 - Add in a Second Thematic Layer to the map you just saved.

 Layers can be added and rearranged as required in the maps app.
 Consideration of the order in which layers are added is not too important as they can be dragged/dropped as required in the proper order.